LubusUzh/lubus-taxi-service/README.md

 # Taxi-service project
 ## Description
+### A few words about this project:
+This is a taxi service web application made on java.
+You can add a car, driver, manufacturer, also you can register a new driver and chose car for this driver.

 ### Here are a few features of the Taxi-service project:
 *Register a driver in the database*